allegro/bigflow/docs/deployment.md

 ## GCP runtime environment

-GCP runtime environment consists of two services:
+BigFlow GCP runtime environment consists of two services:

 1. Google [Cloud Composer](#cloud-composer),
 2. [Docker Registry](#docker-registry).

+Typically, for one software project, teams use one or more GCP projects (for dev, test, and prod) and one long running Composer instance per each GCP project.

+Docker images are heavy files, so pushing them only once to GCP greatly reduces subsequent deployments time (it's safe, because images are immutable).
+That's why we recommend to use a single, shared instance of Docker Registry.

 There are two [deployment artifacts](project_setup_and_build.md#deployment-artifacts):

 1. Airflow DAG files with workflows definitions,